Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 Varying the wild Riemann surface, one can consider moduli spaces of irregular connections in families, giving rise to isomonodromic deformations \cite{boalch2014geometry}.
-If the connections are written down explicitly in coordinates, this gives systems of nonlinear PDEs which include, among the simplest nontrivial examples, all Painlevé equations \cite{jimbo1981monodromyI}.
+If the connections are written down explicitly in coordinates, this gives systems of nonlinear PDEs which include, among the simplest nontrivial examples, all Painlev\'e equations \cite{jimbo1981monodromyI} (see also \cite{bertola2023hamiltonian,gaiur2023isomonodromic,marchal2025hamiltonian} for works investigating more systematically the question of obtaining explicit Hamiltonians for isomonodromic deformations).
 In this picture, the wild Riemann surface $(\Sigma, \mathbf a, \bm\Theta)$ giving rise to a given isomonodromy system corresponds to what is called a \textit{Lax representation}, \textit{Lax pair}, or \textit{linearisation} for the system in the literature on integrable systems, albeit in a more abstract sense than is often the case (typically the term Lax pair is used to refer to an explicit parametrisation in coordinates of the coefficients of the connections).
-The existence of nontrivial isomorphisms between different nonabelian Hodge spaces is related to the existence of different Lax representations for many Painlevé-type equations, and the question of the classification of nonabelian Hodge spaces extends to the problem of finding all possible Lax representations for a given isomonodromy system. \\
+The existence of nontrivial isomorphisms between different nonabelian Hodge spaces is related to the existence of different Lax representations for many Painlev\'e-type equations, and the question of the classification of nonabelian Hodge spaces extends to the problem of finding all possible Lax representations for a given isomonodromy system.